geoadmin/3d-forge/README.md

 - choose the appropriate logging level for postgres client_min_messages = error and log_min_messages = error and log_min_error_statement = error

+- if you don't have tileforge user make sure you're using md5 mode in pg_hba.conf (local  all  all  md5)

 ## Remove logs

     rm -f /var/log/tileforge/*.log